brunt/wasm-sudoku/README.md

 * from inside the www folder, run `npm run start` or `npm run build`

 ### TODOs:
-* performance profiling (can we do better than std::collections::HashSet?)
+* performance profiling (can we do better than std::collections::BTreeSet?)
 * styling
+* alternative algorithms